caolan/async/README.md

 <a name="filter" />
 ### filter(arr, iterator, callback)

-__Alias:__ select
+__Alias:__ `select`

 Returns a new array of all the values which pass an async truth test.
-_The callback for each iterator call only accepts a single argument of true or false, it does not accept an error argument first!_ This is in-line with the way node libraries work with truth tests like fs.exists.
+_The callback for each iterator call only accepts a single argument of `true` or `false`, it does not accept an error argument first!_ This is in-line with the way node libraries work with truth tests like `fs.exists`.
 This operation is performed in parallel, but the results array will be in the same order as the original.